 The Secret of Humility: The Danger of Spiritual Pride and the Mistake of Korach

-Class No. 19 | Class A: (Continuation of the Covenant from No. 18) Wednesday Morning, Parshas Chukas, 30 Sivan 5755
+Lesson No. 19 | Lesson 1: (Continuation of the Bris from No. 18) Wednesday morning, Parashas Chukas, 30 Sivan 5755

 An in-depth article explaining the immense danger of feeling spiritually superior to another Jew.
 Through the story of the sons of Korach and Moshe Rabbeinu, it is revealed how pride destroys all of one's service of Hashem, and how true humility is the key to drawing down the Shechinah (Divine Presence).

-The Danger of Feeling Spiritually Superior
+The Danger of Spiritual Superiority

 The Mistake of Korach